 PSC stands for Psychological Services Center.
 The PSC is the training clinic for Ph.D. level graduate students in the Clinical Division of the Department of Psychological and Brain Sciences.

-The Psychological Services Center (PSC) is the training clinic for Ph.D. level graduate students in the Clinical Division of the Department of Psychology at the University of Massachusetts Amherst.
+The Psychological Services Center (PSC) is the training clinic for Ph.D. level graduate students in the Clinical Division of the Department of Psychological and Brain Sciences at the University of Massachusetts Amherst.
 By law, all individuals studying to become psychologists must engage in clinical practice for a set number of hours before they can attain their degree.
 The PSC is the clinic where students perform many of their training hours.

 Please access our 'CONTACT' page on this website or use one of the options provided below.
 By phone, please call 413-545-0041 to connect to the PSC main office.
 By fax, please fax to: 413-577-0947 By email, please direct inquires to: email@example.com Our website url: http://www.umass.edu/psc Our address: Psychological Services Center University of Massachusetts 135 Hicks Way, Tobin 123 Amherst, Ma 01003-9271

 The PSC is a full-service mental health clinic open to UMass students, staff and faculty as well as members of the community.
 We provide adult and child individual therapy.
 Our child therapy services can include parenting skills and techniques.
 We also provide couples and group therapy options.
 The PSC provides a comprehensive list of assessment services to include full neuropsychological assessments, learning disabilities testing, a streamlined ADHD assessment, and school admission testing.
 Our therapy groups can vary throughout the academic year and we encourage peole to view the New Services page of this website to see which groups are currently being run.
 The PSC also has specialized outreach program including our SCHOOL OUTREACH TEAM which provides services for area schools.
 Please see our New Services page on this website for a full description of our school outreach services.